DataSystemsGroupUT/dataeng/Data Modeling.md

 A data model represents the structure and the integrity of the data elements of a (single) applications [2](x-bdsk://DBLP:journals/sigmod/SpynsMJ02)

-Data models provide a framework for data to be used within information systems by providing specific definition and format.
+Data models provide a framework for data to be used within information systems by giving specific definitions and formats.

 The literature of data management is rich of data models that aim at providing increased expressiveness to the modeler and capturing a richer set of semantics.